Arthrochilus irritabilis

+Illustration of Drakaea irritabilis (syn.
+Arthrochilus irritabilis) from Reichenbach's Xenia Orchidacae.

 Arthrochilus irritabilis, commonly known as clubbed elbow orchid, is a flowering plant in the orchid family (Orchidaceae) and is endemic to Queensland.
 It has up to five leaves and up to thirty light greenish or reddish, insect-like flower with reddish, hair-like glands on its labellum.
 There is a single record of this species from Papua New Guinea.

 Description

 Arthrochilus irritabilis is a terrestrial, perennial, deciduous, sympodial herb with an underground tuber which produces daughter tubers on the end of root-like stolons.
 It has between three and five narrow lance-shaped, bluish green leaves 30-80 mm long and 8-14 mm wide on side growth at the base of the flowering stem.
 Between five and thirty light greenish or reddish insect-like flowers, 10-14 mm long are borne on a thin, wiry, green to reddish flowering stem 120-350 mm tall.
 The dorsal is 8-11 mm long, about 2 mm wide, folded lengthwise near the tip and directed more or less downwards.
 The lateral sepals are oblong, curved, 5-7 mm long and about 1 mm wide.
 The petals are linear, 5-7 mm long and about 1 mm wide.
 The lateral sepals and petals all turn downwards towards the ovary.
 The labellum is about 5 mm long, 1 mm wide with a reddish base.
 The labellum callus is insect-like, about 2.5 mm long with its central area crowded with hair-like, reddish or purplish glands.
 The tip of the callus is about 1 mm long and covered with shiny, blackish glands.
 The column is curved, 7-8 mm long with two pairs of curved triangular wings.
 Flowering occurs from November to February.